 Step 3: Cook the Tempeh Bacon

 Once the tempeh has marinated, heat the skillet on the stove over medium heat.
 The sauce will eventually begin to bubble.
 Begin stirring.
 As the marinade starts to thicken, keep pushing the tempeh around the pan and flipping it occasionally.
 The goal is to get the sauce to coat the tempeh to form a nice glaze, so there is no extra marinade in the pan.

 Once the tempeh is coated with the marinade, allow it to cook on one side till golden brown.
 Depending on your stove, you might want to lower the heat at this point, since the sugars in the marinade can go from a nice golden brown to burnt pretty quickly.
 Once one side is golden brown, flip and repeat.
-Then your bacon is ready to serve.
+You’ll be left with crispy tempeh bacon that’s ready to serve!

 - 2 tablespoons soy sauce or tamari

 - 1 tablespoon maple syrup or agave

 - Add all marinade ingredients directly to a medium skillet and stir to combine.